1 Corinthians Chapter 9

 4. I became weak to the weak, so I might win the weak.
 I *become all things to all men, so that by all means I might save some.

-5. But I do everything for the gospel’s sake, so I might become a fellow partaker in it.
+5. But I do all things for the gospel’s sake, so I might become a fellow partaker in it.

-7. And every man who competes uses self-control in everything.
+7. And every man competing uses self-control in all things.
 Then these men indeed compete so they might receive a perishable crown, but we an imperishable one.

-8. Therefore, I indeed run like this, but not aimlessly.
-I box like this, but not like punching air.
+8. Therefore, I run like this, but not like I’m running aimlessly.
+I box like this, but not like I’m punching the air.

 Next: 1 Corinthians chapter 10